-Core is the need to belong to God's organisation, which is represented by the Faithful and Discreet Slave; the Governing Body.
-Yet neither the word organisation nor term Governing Body appear in the Bible, and the concept of the slave is reliant on a parable.
+Core is the need to belong to God's organization, which is represented by the Faithful and Discreet Slave; the Governing Body.
+Yet neither the word organization nor term Governing Body appear in the Bible, and the concept of the slave is reliant on a parable.

 This site concentrates on three areas:

 - With a history of significant errors and changes, can God be directing the Watchtower Society?

 - Is the Watchtower honest when quoting secular sources and presenting its history?

 - Are current Watchtower doctrine and practices justified Biblically?

 Conducting unbiased evaluation of whether your own religion is truth is exceedingly difficult and the following articles are recommended as a first step in putting relevant issues in perspective.

 Jehovah's Witnesses have the highest turnover of any religion - Watchtower statistics.
 Key issues instrumental in members leaving in recent years have been:

 - Watchtower UN NGO association

 Over half a million Witnesses have been disfellowshipped in the last ten years alone.
 The most damaging aspect of Watchtower lore is that when a person no longer accepts the teachings as truth and are disfellowshipped, they are to be shunned by all Witness friends and family.
 As a result, many have been estranged from family for decades.